vnpedroso/dbt_postgres_airbnb/README.md

 3. Add your credentials to the creating_raw_tables.py, run the script once!
 Afterwards your tables will have been created.
 Replace the necessary info in the script (username, password, file path, etc.)

-# start dbt project
+# play around with your dbt project

-1. In the correct python environment, run "dbt init <project_name>"" in the chosen folder for you project

-2. In "~/.dbt/" modify the "profile.yml" file to set the proper connections, database, accesses for dbt and postgres.
-Check https://docs.getdbt.com/reference/warehouse-profiles/postgres-profile for more information
+1. dbt --version -> checks the version of dbt

+2. dbt run -> runs the project locally

+3. dbt deps -> runs and install packages and other dependencies

+4. dbt compile -> compiles all the models, but do not run them (very useful for debugging)

+5. dbt test -> runs all tests in your project

+obs - check more commands on dbt official documentation: https://docs.getdbt.com/docs/building-a-dbt-project/documentation